deltachat/deltachat-pages/en/chatmail.md

 ---

-## What are chatmail servers?
+## What are chatmail servers and how to select one?

 <img alt="Chatmail logo" src="../assets/logos/chatmail.svg" width="80" style="float:right;" />

-Chatmail servers are optimized for messaging with Delta Chat to provide a privacy-preserving and speedy user experience, and are securely interoperable with each other and other e-mail servers.
+Chatmail servers are optimized for messaging with Delta Chat to provide a privacy-preserving and speedy user experience, securely interoperable with chatmail and classic e-mail servers.
-Tap a chatmail server link to visit its home page and then tap the QR code there:
+Tap a chatmail server link to see the home page and then tap the QR invite code there:

 - [nine.testrun.org](https://nine.testrun.org) is the default onboarding chatmail server for Delta Chat apps and has been stable since the [December 2023 Chatmail announcement](https://delta.chat/en/2023-12-13-chatmail).